Astatin3/Genome-RAT/README.md

   6) Choose "Do not display a licence"

-  7) Add **YOUR** version of update.bat
+  7) Add code with **YOUR** IP

-    >You may also replace the update.bat file with the installation code for another way of infiltration

-  8) Under Install Program, Type "cmd /c Update.bat", unless you renamed the file then make appropriate changes
+  8) Under Install Program, Type "cmd /c (Progam Name)", unless you renamed the file then make appropriate changes

   9) Choose "Hidden"